akashddas/wordy/README.md

 <div align="center">

 # wordy

-Wordy is a very basic clone of the wc utility in UNIX written in python.
+Wordy is a very basic clone of the `wc` utility in UNIX, written in Python.

 [Usage](#usage) • [Installation](#installation)